NguyenVanManh-AI/100daysofcode/README.md

 Creating this repo, so you can follow the same path created and followed by me and save 100s of hours without recreating the complete roadmap and finding resources across Web.

-Im documenting my whole journey on Instagram [@codinghashira](https://instagram.com/codinghashira). <br> Sharing all the Study Resources, Tools & Projects that I built in the corresponding folders according to days.
+I'm documenting my whole journey on Instagram [@codinghashira](https://instagram.com/codinghashira). <br> Sharing all the Study Resources, Tools and projects that I built in the corresponding folders according to days.

 ### Purpose
-My Primary and Absolute Purpose with this challenge is to Master JavaScript & ReactJS so I can pursue a path of MERN Stack development & Apply for Jobs & Internships.
+My Primary and Absolute Purpose with this challenge is to Master JavaScript & ReactJS so I can pursue a path of MERN Stack development and apply for Jobs and internships.

 ### Disclaimer
-Ofcourse, it's practically impossible to Master these two Insane Technologies (JavaScript + ReactJS) in just 100days.
-But it doesnt matter, I've decided to do it no matter what it takes.
+Of course, it's practically impossible to Master these two Insane Technologies (JavaScript + ReactJS) in just 100 days.
+But it doesn't matter, I've decided to do it no matter what it takes.

-Once decide to do something or say something, My word is Iron-Willed i.e I will do whatever I've commited to myself whatever consequences I'll face.
+Once decide to do something or say something, My word is Iron-Willed i.e. I will do whatever I've committed to myself whatever consequences I'll face.

 If you read this, thank you.<br>
 Good Luck on this Journey.